the-real-i9/DevComm.Quiz/README.md

 # DevComm.
 Quiz

 A **Quiz App**, packed with questions from different languages contributed by developers around the globe.
-Goto [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how to contribute. *It's pretty simple.*

-The App is a PWA which you can install on your device.
+Goto [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how to contribute. *It's pretty simple.* The App is a PWA which you can add to your device home screen for ease of access.

 *This App launched on*